 Admissions Process for the Dental Hygiene Program

-Current students at Georgia State University complete steps 2, 3, 4 by the announced deadline
+Current Georgia State University students FIRST must complete steps 2, 3, 4 and 5 by January 10, 2020.

 Dental Hygiene Program Grade Scale